what is the term for a group of threads that are created to await for work?

 The following example shows how you declare and telephone call a method that returns a Task<TResult> or a Task:

-async Task<int> GetTaskOfTResultAsync() { int hours = 0; await Job.Delay(0); render hours; } Task<int> returnedTaskTResult = GetTaskOfTResultAsync(); int intResult = await returnedTaskTResult; // Single line // int intResult = await GetTaskOfTResultAsync(); async Chore GetTaskAsync() { expect Task.Delay(0); // No return argument needed } Job returnedTask = GetTaskAsync(); await returnedTask; // Single line await GetTaskAsync();
+async Task<int> GetTaskOfTResultAsync() { int hours = 0; await Job.Delay(0); render hours; } Task<int> returnedTaskTResult = GetTaskOfTResultAsync(); int intResult = await returnedTaskTResult; // Single line // int intResult = await GetTaskOfTResultAsync(); async Chore GetTaskAsync() { expect Task.Delay(0); // No return argument needed } Job returnedTask = GetTaskAsync(); await returnedTask; // Single line await GetTaskAsync(); Each returned task represents ongoing work.
+A task encapsulates information nearly the state of the asynchronous process and, eventually, either the concluding result from the process or the exception that the process raises if it doesn't succeed.

 An async method can also have a void return blazon.
 This return type is used primarily to define event handlers, where a void return type is required.
 Async result handlers oftentimes serve as the starting point for async programs.